Houston Slip and Fall Lawyer

 Common Slip and Fall Accident Injuries

 Injuries from slip and fall accidents can range from very minor to extremely severe.
 Age and infirmity play a huge role int he body’s ability to “bounce back” from a fall on a hard concrete or polished tile floor as is often found in supermarkets, malls and stores.
-Some of the common slip and fall injuries we see include:
+Some of the common injuries we see include:

 Information On Trip and Fall Accidents